 “Group homes are often not the answer in normal circumstances.
 Many of these facilities are rife with physical and sexual abuse, and now they’re breeding grounds for this disease, as well.
 And when you do try to separate kids for social distancing, it can feel to the kid like isolation and abandonment, which compounds their trauma.”

 Frederick’s death has sparked an uproar among the online community and advocates with a call to shut down the Lakeside Academy and other for-profit facilities, with calls for #JusticeForCornelius.
 His death is a heartbreaking reminder of the dangerous conditions children have been living in for decades in places like Lakeside Academy.
-Cornelius was one of the thousands of young people in need of mental health support who struggle each day in America’s broken foster group homes.
+Cornelius was one of the thousands of Black young people in need of mental health support who struggle each day in America’s broken foster group homes.

 COVID-19 has put their suffering into stark relief.
 And it has led to a broad bipartisan movement to release youth held in detention.
 A survey conducted in April by the Justice Collaborative institute showed a strong bipartisan majority of voting Americans support for stepping up to protect kids.
 60 percent support releasing juveniles whose sentences end within the next six months, including 54 percent of Republicans.
 58 percent of voters prefer early release to solitary confinement conditions imposed on juveniles during a pandemic, including 50 percent of Republicans.